 Obtaining a New Jersey divorce can be a long and involved process, especially when a trial is necessary because the parties cannot come to an out of court agreement.
-Below are the general steps that you will be required to take in order to be granted a divorce in New Jersey.
+While each case is unique, below are the general steps that you will be required to take in order to be granted a divorce in New Jersey.

 Step 1: File a Divorce Complaint

 To begin the divorce process, one spouse must file a divorce complaint with the court.
 That spouse will be the plaintiff.
 The divorce complaint must include the names and addresses of the parties, the place and date of the marriage, and various other details.
 It must also include the grounds for divorce, which can be based on fault or no fault.
 Please click here for the difference between a fault and no fault divorce.